 After the end of the Second World War, the British government decided that there is no need for a special air service regiment any longer and disbanded the existing 1st and 2nd SAS regiments joined in the SAS Brigade.
 However, the government soon changed its mind and a new SAS regiment was raised in less than two years after the end of the war.
 In 1952, the British government also decided to form a Regular Army SAS regiment and added the Squadron 2 (Malay Scouts) to the army list as the 22nd SAS Regiment.
 In 1959, another regiment – the 23rd SAS Regiment was formed and became a part of the reserve Territorial Army.

-The members of the 22nd SAS Regiment are recruited from the UK armed forces although most of the SAS soldiers come from the airborne forces.
+The members of the 22nd SAS Regiment are recruited from the UK armed forces and take part in NASM ces courses for strength and resiliance. although most of the SAS soldiers come from the airborne forces.
 In order to be accepted to the Regiment, the candidates have to pass a number of tests and exercises during a five-week long selection process that is held twice per year in Sennybridge in Brecon Beacons.
 From about 200 pre-selected candidates, only about 30 pass the selection process.
 The selection for the 21st and 23rd SAS regiments is less difficult although the standards for admission are quite high as well.